CALL FOR CHOREOGRAPHERS

 - Dance Mission will provide the publicity and marketing, however choreographers are encouraged AND expected to help get out the word.
 It is suggested that choreographers print and distribute weekend-specific postcards and press releases.

 - Dance Mission will provide technicians, lighting designer and all front of house staff.
 The lighting design will use Dance Mission's house light plot.
 Each choreographer will have 2-4 hours to tech the week of their performance.
-Please note that there cannot be projection.
+The use of projection is determined on a case by case basis.

 - Each choreographer will be given 5 free hours of rehearsal space, after that space will be at a discounted rate of $12/hr during the week and $15/hr on the weekend.